KxSystems/ml/docs/graph/pipeline.md

 Once the graph has been validated, generate the optimal execution path for the graph.

-??? detail "Algorithm for creating the path"
+> **Algorithm for creating the path**
+>

-    1. Generate all paths required by each node to be executed.
+> 1. Generate all paths required by each node to be executed.
-    1. Retrieve the longest path for each node in the graph.
+> 1. Retrieve the longest path for each node in the graph.
-    1. Find all dependencies for each of the longest paths.
+> 1. Find all dependencies for each of the longest paths.
-    1. Reverse the ordering of the longest paths to ensure they are in the correct execution order.
+> 1. Reverse the ordering of the longest paths to ensure they are in the correct execution order.
-    1. Retrieve the optimal execution order of nodes defined by 'razing' the longest paths (longest first) together and taking the distinct elements.
+> 1. Retrieve the optimal execution order of nodes defined by 'razing' the longest paths (longest first) together and taking the distinct elements.

 Generate a schema, based on the graph structure, containing the following information.